iAli61/AIOps-generic/README.md

 1. Review the existing documentation
 2. Ensure your changes align with the AIOps framework principles
 3. Submit pull requests with comprehensive descriptions

-## Contact

-For more information about this project, please contact the project maintainers.